Dark Degeneracy in DESI DR2: Interacting or Evolving Dark Energy?: Results

 While the previous section highlighted the distinct physical predictions of the CPL and Interaction models, their nearly identical constraints on the $(w_0, w_a)$ parameters necessitate a formal statistical comparison.
 To evaluate the performance of the extended models against the standard $\Lambda$CDM, we use information criteria, which balance the goodness-of-fit against model complexity.

 The goodness-of-fit for each model is given by the minimum chi-squared, $\chi^2_{\text{min}}$, obtained from the MCMC analysis.
-We find that both extended models provide a better fit to the data than $\Lambda$CDM.
-Specifically, the CPL model improves the fit by $\Delta\chi^2 = \chi^2_{\text{CPL}} - \chi^2_{\Lambda\text{CDM}} = -20.7$, while the Interaction model yields a $\Delta\chi^2 = -17.6$.
+We find that both extended models provide a better fit to the data than $\Lambda$CDM, as shown in Table~\ref{tab:model_comparison}.
 These are significant improvements, but they come at the cost of two additional free parameters.
 Although the dynamical and interacting approaches yield nearly identical CMB spectra, given their similarity at recombination, the differences observed in the statistical analysis are justified by the contributions from the integrated Sachs–Wolfe effect and CMB lensing.

-To properly assess whether this improvement is statistically justified, we compute the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC), defined as:
+To properly assess whether this improvement is statistically justified, we compute two information criteria.
+The first is the Akaike Information Criterion (AIC), defined as: